-Winter, a Republican, was the representative for Wyoming's at-large district from 1927 to 1929.
+Winter was the representative for Wyoming’s at-large district and was a Republican.
+He served from 1927 to 1929.

 From Dec 1923 to Mar 1929, Winter missed 82 of 364 roll call votes, which is 22.5%.
 This is worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.